 Compensation Committee.
 Ron McCray chairs the Compensation Committee.
 The Compensation Committee evaluates the performance of the Chief Executive Officer and sets his compensation level based on this evaluation.
-The Compensation Committee also approves the compensation of the other executive officers and recommends compensation for non-management directors, and administers, among other plans, the Company's 2008 Incentive Compensation Plan, the A. H. Belo Savings Plan, the A. H. Belo Change in

-Control Severance Plan, the A. H. Belo Pension Plan I, the A. H. Belo Pension Plan II, the A. H. Belo Pension Transition Supplement Plan, and the A. H. Belo Pension Transition Supplement Restoration Plan.
-It also shares responsibility for senior executive succession planning with the Nominating and Corporate Governance Committee.
-The Compensation Committee met four times during 2011.
+The Compensation Committee also approves the compensation of the other executive officers and recommends compensation for non-management directors, and administers, among other plans, the Company's 2008 Incentive Compensation Plan, the A. H. Belo Savings Plan, the A. H. Belo Change in Control Severance Plan, the A. H. Belo Pension Plan I, the A. H. Belo Pension Transition Supplement Plan, and the A. H. Belo Pension Transition Supplement Restoration Plan.
+It also shares responsibility for senior executive succession planning with the Nominating and Corporate Governance Committee and reviews management's assessment of key risks associated with the Company's compensation programs, policies and practices.
+The Compensation Committee met three times during 2012.

 To assist the Committee and management in assessing and determining appropriate, competitive compensation for our executive officers and directors, the Committee annually engages an outside compensation consultant.
 Beginning in February 2008, the Compensation Committee has annually engaged Mercer Human Resource Consulting ("Mercer"), a wholly-owned subsidiary of Marsh & McLennan Companies, Inc. ("Marsh"), as its compensation consultant.
 The scope of Mercer's engagement is to assist the Committee with its responsibilities related to the Company's executive and Board-level compensation programs.
-For additional information regarding the operation of the Compensation Committee, including the role of consultants and management in the process of determining the amount and form of executive compensation, see the Company's CD&A below.
+For additional information regarding the operation of the Compensation Committee, including the role of consultants and management in the process of determining the amount and form of executive compensation, see the Company's "Compensation Discussion and Analysis" below.

-Mercer's fees for executive compensation consulting to the Committee in 2011 were \$52,894.
+Mercer's fees for executive compensation consulting to the Committee in 2012 were \$1,782.
 These fees and the engagement of Mercer for executive compensation consulting services were approved by the Committee.
 The Company has also retained Mercer and/or its Marsh affiliates to provide other services unrelated to executive compensation.
 These services include actuarial services, consulting, and data management for the Company's retirement plans, and health and welfare plans, as well as services related to the Company's property, casualty, and general liability risk analysis and insurance programs.
-The aggregate expense for these other services in 2011 was \$872,500, exclusive of insurance premiums.
+The aggregate expense for these other services in 2012 was \$36,168, exclusive of insurance premiums.
 The decision to engage Mercer or its Marsh affiliates for these other services unrelated to executive compensation consulting was made by Company management, and these services and related fees were not separately approved by the Compensation Committee or the Board.

 Nominating and Corporate Governance Committee.
 The Nominating and Corporate Governance Committee is chaired by John Puerner, who also serves as the Board's Lead Director.
 The responsibilities of the Nominating and Corporate Governance Committee include the identification and recommendation of director candidates and the review of qualifications of directors for continued service on the Board.
 The Nominating and Corporate Governance Committee also has responsibility for shaping A. H. Belo's corporate governance practices, including the development and periodic review of the corporate governance guidelines and the Board committee charters and shares responsibility for senior executive succession planning.
-The Nominating and Corporate Governance Committee met four times in 2011.
+The Nominating and Corporate Governance Committee met three times in 2012.